 - Important: If you are in need of urgent assistance to return to Ireland immediately, you should get in contact with the embassy in your host country immediately as they are collating a list of people to help with organising return flights – these are not guaranteed.
 Embassies and Consulate offices are not open to public but continue to offer assistance by phone and email.

 - AUSTRALIA has banned all entry through its borders except for citizens and residents from 20th March 2020.
 Citizens and permanent residents are now also banned from travelling overseas from 25th March 2020.
-If you need to transit via or inside Australia, you will need to complete an exemption form online for permission.
+If you need to transit via or inside Australia, or leave Australia, you will need to complete an exemption form online for permission.
 All Working Holiday Visa holders can return home at any time and do not need an exemption.
 You can register your details with the Department of Home Affairs for assistance to return home if needed.
 New visa restrictions have been introduced in response to the Covid-19 pandemic: Working Holiday Visas cannot be extended beyond 6 months unless the work is in critical sectors, like health, aged care or agriculture.
 Check the status of your permission and contact the Department of Home Affairs for any queries on other visa types.

 - THE U.S. has a ban on anyone travelling from Europe.
 There are no restrictions on flights from the US to Ireland or the UK.
 You can still transit through the USA as long as you have not been in one of the restricted countries in the 14 days prior to travel (i.e. Ireland, UK, Schengen area, China or Iran).
 You will require an ESTA if transiting through the U.S.